Skip to main content

 25. The Harvard Crimson Summer Journalism Academy

 Students in this summer program learn the fundamentals of journalism while getting an inside look at one of the leading collegiate newspapers, The Harvard Crimson.
-Participants will engage in workshops, listen to seminars, take part in workshops, and create a piece of reporting that can be used in portfolios and for college admissions.
+Participants engage in workshops and seminars, and produce a piece of reporting that can be used in their portfolios and for college applications.

 Need-based financial aid is available to qualifying students.